-Unfortunately, especially when they are young, when the existentially gifted person tries to share these concerns with others, they are met with responses that range from apathy to dismissal to hostility.
+Unfortunately, when the existentially gifted person tries to share these concerns with others, especially when they are young, they are met with responses that range from apathy to dismissal to hostility.
 They soon realise that most people are more concerned with the mundane, thus they feel internally isolated and end up keeping their thoughts and feelings private until they find a community that shares their humanitarian concerns or a space that celebrates their particular interests and values.

+When addressing the question of what giftedness mean, few think of Spiritual Intelligence as one of it.
 Although we are all capable of and can work towards spiritual awakening, some people are more innately spiritually gifted.

 Communion with the spiritual dimension can manifest itself in various ways.
-It may be distinct changes felt in the body, infusion with a sense of strength that is beyond oneself, a strong sense of “pulsating energy with all living things” (Pieschowski p.257), or the feeling of being in harmony with the universe.
+It may be through distinct changes felt in the body, infusion with a sense of strength that is beyond oneself, a strong sense of “pulsating energy with all living things” (Pieschowski p.257), or the feeling of being in harmony with the universe.
 Spiritual experiences among the spiritually gifted generally fall within these themes: unity, oneness, ecstasy, timelessness, and the interconnection of everything (Piechoski; Robinson and Hoffman; Lovecky, 1998).

 Children with spiritual gifts often have the ability to induce heightened consciousness through meditation or fantasy play, show wisdom that seems beyond their years, and feel strongly connected to the world around them, their inner self, other people and God (or however a higher source is defined) (Piechowski, 2003).

 Many individuals may not necessarily recognise or name their spiritual experience as such, but this doesn’t take away from the fact that they are more likely than others to have these experiences.
-They may encounter it as frequent moments of awe or deep appreciation of beauty in the arts of nature.
+They may encounter frequent moments of awe or deep appreciation of beauty in the arts or nature.
 These individuals are drawn to these experiences and are more likely to make room in their lives for them rather than to drown in the mundane.
 It is precisely their ability to enter these states more readily than others that make them gifted.

 Do you identify with some of these gifts or traits?
 While analysing your life’s course, did you demonstrate some traits of giftedness, especially in the domain of interpersonal/intrapersonal intelligence?